bigdatatools/doxecute-landing-page/source/index.markdown

 How?
 ----
-Doxecute is carefully designed to support transaction support on a document based database.
+Doxecute is carefully designed to support transaction feature on a document based database.
 It automatically categorizes JSON documents based on the similarity between documents to store different kinds of JSON documents on different storage.
 It results in reduced amount of I/O for running a query on a specific kind of JSON documents.

 Tutorial?
 ---------
-To check out the tutorial deploying Doxecute on Amazon EC2 node, manipulating JSON documents with SQL, click [here](tutorials).
+To check out the tutorial on deploying Doxecute on Amazon EC2 node and manipulating JSON documents with SQL, click [here](tutorials).

 When?
 -----